Codecademy/docs/content/tensorflow/concepts/nn/nn.md

   - 'paths/computer-science'
 ---

-In TensorFlow, a **neural network** is a specific type of model that consists of a combination of interconnected nodes (neurons) organized into different numbers and types of layers.
+In TensorFlow, a **Neural Network** is a specific type of model that consists of a combination of interconnected nodes (neurons) organized into different numbers and types of layers.

 A neural network is a computing technique for creating programs that can process and learn from data, imitating the behavior of the human brain.
 Neural networks can find patterns and relations in data to train themselves and make predictions.
 Their potential relies on their capacity to provide solutions for complex, hard-to-systematize problems, such as image and speech recognition.